 Life coaching is defined as “a dynamic interaction that facilitates the learning, development, and performance of the person being coached” (Lennard, 2010, p.
 1).
 It is a way to promote balance and harmony (Martin, 2001) by supporting clients in living to their fullest potential.

-While there is enormous variability in terms of counseling approaches, one crucial distinction between coaches and counselors is that the former is not problem or diagnosis focused.
+While there is enormous variability in terms of counseling approaches, one crucial distinction between coaches and counselors is that the former is not focused on a problem or diagnosis.

 Instead, coaching is aimed at enhancing existing capabilities (Griffiths & Campbell, 2008).
 It is a solution-focused approach in which clients are guided toward achieving outcomes.

 In other words, a good coach understands that “The will to win, the desire to succeed, the urge to reach your full potential… these are the keys that will unlock the door to personal excellence” (Confucius).

 While many coaches may adhere to a common objective, the way they get there is unique to the coach’s particular background, style, and philosophical model.